Yenifer Giménez

-Yenifer Yuliet Giménez Gamboa (born 3 May 1996) is a Venezuelan professional footballer who plays as a centre back for Spanish Liga F club Villarreal CF and the Venezuela women's national team.
+Yenifer Yuliet Giménez Gamboa (born 3 May 1996) is a Venezuelan professional footballer who plays as a for club Servette and the Venezuela women's national team.

 International career

 Giménez represented Venezuela at the 2015 South American U-20 Women's Championship and the 2016 FIFA U-20 Women's World Cup.
 At senior level, she played two Copa América Femenina editions (2014 and 2018) and two Central American and Caribbean Games editions (2014 and 2018).